 1. Flying with Qantas or partner airlines

-Flying with Qantas and its 26 oneworld and partner airlines will usually earn you some Qantas points.
+Flying with Qantas, plus its oneworld and partner airlines, will usually earn you some Qantas points.
 The amount of points you can earn depends on the airline operating the flight, the distance of the flight, and what fare you have booked.

 Flights marketed with a QF code (e.g. QF9 or QF8448) will usually earn the most points.
 These can be booked through the Qantas website or through travel agents.
 Silver, Gold and Platinum frequent flyers will also earn up to a 100% bonus on these fares.

 Check the Qantas Points Calculator to quickly work out how many Qantas Points your next journey could earn.
 It takes into account the airline, the fare and your status.

 Booking your next hotel or Airbnb through Qantas Hotels can add even more Qantas Points from your next adventure.

 Qantas Hotels offers 3 Qantas Points per $1 spent, with some promotions increasing that amount further by double or even triple!
 Luxury Offers include 6 points per dollar.